 - Define subsystems and their interfaces, allocate responsibilities to subsystems, understand solution deployment, and communicate requirements for interactions with solution context

-- Work with customers, stakeholders, and suppliers to establish high-level Solution Intent, help establish the solution intent information models and documentation requirements
+- Work with customers, stakeholders, and suppliers to establish high-level Solution Intent, and the solution intent information models and documentation requirements

-- Establish critical nonfunctional requirements at the solution level, participate in the definition of others
+- Establish critical NFRs at the solution level, participate in the definition of others

 - Operate within the Economic Framework to validate the economic impact of design decisions

-- Work with portfolio stakeholders, particularly the Enterprise Architect, to develop, analyze, split, and realize the implementation of enabler epics
+- Work with portfolio stakeholders, notably the Enterprise Architect, to develop, analyze, split, and realize the implementation of enabler epics

 - Participate in Program Increment (PI) Planning and Pre- and Post-PI Planning, System and Solution Demos, and Inspect and Adapt events

-- Define, explore, and support the implementation of value stream and program Enablers to evolve solution intent, work directly with Agile teams to implement, explore, or support them
+- Define, explore, and support the implementation of ART and Solution Train Enablers to evolve solution intent, working directly with Agile teams to implement them

-- Plan and develop the Architectural Runway in support of upcoming business Features and Capabilities
+- Plan and develop the Architectural Runway in support of new business Features and Capabilities

-- Work with Product and Solution Management to determine capacity allocation for enablement work
+- Work with Product and Solution Management to determine the capacity allocation for enablement work

 - Support technology/engineering aspects of Program and Solution Kanbans